citp/privacy-policy-historical/n/no/nov/novastor.com.md

-> *The following text is extracted and transformed from the novastor.com privacy policy that was archived on 2013-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130611110248id_/http%3A//www.novastor.com/en/company/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the novastor.com privacy policy that was archived on 2013-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131203123444id_/http%3A//www.novastor.com/en/company/privacy) for the most accurate reproduction.*

-# NovaStor.com Privacy Policy
+# Privacy Policy | NovaStor

 ### NovaStor is committed to protecting your privacy.
 This Privacy Statement applies to data collected by NovaStor through its websites and product registration forms.